iaminawe/dev.iaminawe.com/modules/domain/domain_conf/README.txt

 See http://drupal.org/node/197692 for the reasons.

 ----
-4.1   Extending Options with hook_domainconf()
+4.1   Extending Options with hook_domain_conf()

 The module works by applying hook_form_alter() to the form:
-'system_settings_form' and then adding addiitonal fields from other forms.
+'system_settings_form' and then adding additional fields from other forms.

-hook_domainconf() allows developers to add additional form elements.
+hook_domain_conf() allows developers to add additional form elements.

 Note that you may use this hook to create variables that are independent of other Drupal modules.
 To do so, be sure to set the '#domain_setting' flag